Brewers vs. Cubs Player Props Betting Odds

 Yelich Stats

-- Yelich has recorded at least one hit in two games in a row.
-During his last five outings he is hitting .263 with two doubles, a home run, five walks and six RBI.
+- Yelich has recorded at least one hit in three straight games.
+During his last five outings he is hitting .381 with two doubles, a triple, a home run, four walks and seven RBI.

 Yelich Recent Games